Video mode initialization and transition to protected mode

 Last preparation before transition into protected mode

-We can see the last function call - go_to_protected_mode - in arch/x86/boot/main.c.
 As the comment says: Do the last things and invoke protected mode, so let's see what these last things are and switch into protected mode.

 The go_to_protected_mode function is defined in arch/x86/boot/pm.c.
-It contains some functions which make the last preparations before we can jump into protected mode, so let's look at it and try to understand what it does and how it works.
+It contains some routines which make the last preparations before we can jump into protected mode, so let's look at it and try to understand what it does and how it works.

 asm volatile("cli");